evanshortiss/bittrex-api/README.md

 details, check the [Axios Docs](https://github.com/axios/axios#request-config)
 * [optional] apiVersion - Bittrex API version to target.
 Defaults to `v1.1`

-RestClient behaviours to be aware of:
+RestClient behaviours:

 1. RestClient instance functions return Promises.
-This means they can be used withAsync/Await.
+This means they can be used with Async/Await.
-2. All instance functions return the `result` entry from Bittrex API responses to save you the trouble of typing `response.result`.
+2. Instance functions return the `result` entry from Bittrex API responses to save you the trouble of continuously typing `response.result`.
+3. All function names are camelcase versions of the corresponding Bitrrex API endpoints.
-3. If a request returns a non 200 response an error is thrown, so be sure to use `.catch()` function on promises and `try/catch` if using Async/Await.
+4. If a request returns a non 200 response an error is thrown, so be sure to use `.catch()` function on promises and `try/catch` if using Async/Await.

-4. All of the following functions and the returned data types are detailed in the Bittrex API docs.
-For details of the types shown below visit the `src/models` folder in this repo.
+All of the following functions and the returned data types are detailed in the Bittrex API docs.
+For details of the types shown below visit the `src/models` folder in this repo and the Bittrex API docs.

+Optional parameters are denoted using the `?` character.

-#### http(uri: string, options: AxiosRequestConfig): AxiosPromise
+#### http(uri: string, options?: AxiosRequestConfig): AxiosPromise
 Perform a HTTPS request to the Bittrex API.
 You should only provide the relative path, e.g `/public/getmarkets` since this library will create the fully formed url.